 - The Options button opens a pop-up window where you can enter a more detailed Description or delete the milestone.

 Assignments are iPoint’s internal “To-Do’s” for you and your co-workers to track things that need to be completed.
 For example, your customer may have called and would like to talk about a bigger television than the one specified on this sales order.
-By creating an Assignment to the salesperson, you make it easy for them to refer directly to this Sales Order when they view the Assignment.
+By creating an Assignment for the salesperson, you make it easy for them to refer directly to this Sales Order when they view the Assignment.
 For a more detailed description of using Assignments in iPoint, visit the Assignments portion of this manual.

 In the Assignments Portal here on the Sales Order you can see: